 Cat of the Gentiles - a magical animal.
 It is known that the Egyptians it is a symbol of the moon and the night sacraments accompanying moon goddess Diana, who helped, according to the ancient Romans, women in childbirth.
 Cat was a great hunter, able to save the island from the terrible scourge - a catastrophic breeding venomous snakes that had made some areas of the island uninhabitable.

-Even today, the snakes can suddenly remind myself, sticking his head out of the grass hissing or crawling across the road in front of your car, wading through the narrow winding highway in the mountainous part of Cyprus.
-And during the reign Kalokeresa monks who Byzantine governor entrust to care for the cats, preventing future opening physiologist I. Pavlov began to develop a conditioned reflex in cats.
-By order of the governor, they gave the cats to eat only poisonous snakes in the time specified, summoning wards at meal using bells.
-Cats came running from all around, once again proving that "hunger - not my aunt," and holy bell ringing is heard not only to God.
+Even today, snakes can suddenly remind themselves of themselves, sticking out a hissing head from the grass or creeping across the road in front of your car, wading through the narrow winding highways in the highlands of Cyprus.
+And during the reign of Kalokhreus, monks, whom the Byzantine governor delegated to take care of cats, warned the future discovery of physiologist I. Pavlov, began to develop a conditioned reflex in cats.
+At the order of the governor, they gave cats only poisonous snakes at a set time, calling the ward to a meal with the help of bells.
+Cats ran from all around, proving once again that "hunger is not an aunt," and a holy bell ringing is heard not only by God.

-Cats-zmeelovy even in the Middle Ages were a rarity, and in Cyprus monastery from around the world gathered travelers who look at cats, solemnly to run to dinner at the monastery bells ringing.
-In gratitude to the governor allowed the monks of St. Nicholas day to catch fish in the lake, which was strictly forbidden by other residents.
+Sika serpents were even a curiosity even in the Middle Ages, and travelers to the Cyprus monastery from all over the world wishing to see the cats solemnly rushing to dinner under the sound of the monastery bell.
+In gratitude, the governor allowed the monks on the day of St. Nicholas to fish in the lake, which was strictly forbidden to other residents.
 This order was maintained until 1200 years.
-Next to the monastery and cats were destined to go through a lot of adversity.
-It is noteworthy that the known victims of the Turkish occupation of martyrology 1570 year includes not only the names of the dead men, but cats and St. Nicholas.
+Further, the monastery and cats were destined to survive a lot of adversity.
+It is noteworthy that the famous martyrology of the victims of the Turkish occupation of 1570 includes not only the names of the dead people, but also the cats of St. Nicholas.

-During the reign of the English monastery was closed and again revived, but as a female in 1983 year when the ruined monastery came two nuns - and Elbida Kasiaini.
-They not only rebuilt the monastery from scratch, using the stones of the ancient monastery, but to plant and grow new and beautiful gardens, thus making a small monastery in the place of pilgrimage for many Christians.
-It a small amount of nuns, who in addition to traditional obedience, caring for cats, brought here from all over the island.
-Cats still feel the real masters of the monastery and its surroundings, with honor carrying his difficult "service" and saving people from snakes rejected by God.
+During the reign of the English, the monastery was closed and reborn, but already as a woman in 1983, when two nuns, Elbida and Kasiahini, came to the ruined abode.
+They not only rebuilt the monastery from scratch, using the stones of an ancient monastery, but planted and raised new beautiful gardens, thereby turning a small monastery into a pilgrimage place for many Christians.
+There are a small number of nuns who, in addition to traditional obediences, take care of cats brought here from all over the island.
+Cats still feel like the true masters of the monastery and its environs, carrying with honor their hard "service" and rescuing people from gods themselves rejected by snakes.

 The monastery is preserved stone temple XV century, its main entrance is decorated with a mosaic manner Nicholas.